-The following review is a reflection of a piece originally written in Midwest Ursine in 2003 covering the 2003 Buick Century Custom, 2003 Dodge Intrepid SE and the 2003 Mercury Sable GS
+The following article is a reflection of a piece originally written in Midwest Ursine in 2003 covering the 2003 Buick Century, 2003 Dodge Intrepid and the 2003 Mercury Sable

 There was one thing I’d rather not do if absolutely necessary: Make comparisons.